syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ## Styling cells based on cell type in PDF

-You can customize the cell styles based on cell type using `cellExport` parameter which is a callback in `exportToPdfDocument` or `exportToPdfGrid` methods.
+You can customize the cell styles based on cell type using the `cellExport` parameter, which is a callback in `exportToPdfDocument` or `exportToPdfGrid` methods.

 {% tabs %}
 {% highlight Dart %}